Special Ed Lesson Plans

 Traditionally, IEP goals and objectives have focused only on developing student fluency with operations.
 The prevailing thought, now described as a myth, was that students could not engage in mathematical problem solving if they did not understand their basic facts.
 A collaborative team, led by Joyce Agness and Kym Craig, set out to shift the ...

+Basic Principles of IEP Math Goal Creation.
 When setting the math IEP goals for your students, make sure you identify SMART goals.
 The goals should be specific, measurable, achievable, realistic, and time-based.
 For example, a goal like "solve 8 out of 10 simple addition problems with two integers until the end of the semester" is a SMART goal.
-However, getting to that threshold ...